kelscahill/cahillscreative/wp-content/plugins/yet-another-related-posts-plugin/readme.txt

 YARPP works fine with full-width (double-byte) characters, assuming your WordPress database is set up with Unicode support.
 99% of the time, if you're able to write blog posts with full-width characters and they're displayed correctly, YARPP will work on your blog.

 However, YARPP does have difficulty with languages that don't place spaces between words (Chinese, Japanese, etc.).
-For these languages, the "consider body" and "consider titles" options in the "Relatedness options" may not be very helpful.
+For these languages, the "consider body" and "consider titles" options in the "Algorithm options" may not be very helpful.
 Using only tags and categories may work better for these languages.

 = Does YARPP slow down my blog/server? =

 The YARPP calculation of related content does make a little impact, yes.
 However, YARPP caches all of its results, so any post's results need only be calculated once.
 YARPP's queries have been significantly optimized since version 3.5.

 If you are running a large site and need to throttle YARPP's computation, try the official [YARPP Experiments](https://wordpress.org/extend/plugins/yarpp-experiments/) plugin which adds this throttling functionality.
-If you are looking for a hosting provider whose databases will not balk under YARPP, I personally have had great success with [MediaTemple](http://www.mediatemple.net/#a_aid=4ed59d7ac5dae).

 = Are there any plugins that are incompatible with YARPP? =